olivier-le-sage/windows-kmdf-u-wire/README.md

 for usb using only 1kB of program memory and 32 bytes of RAM.
 It can be used to build simple USB devices such a controllable RGB LED.

-The standard windows driver provided here can be used to recognize and communicate with a device running cpldcpu's firmware.
+The standard kernel-mode windows driver provided here can be used to recognize and communicate with a device running cpldcpu's firmware.

 ### Requirements ###